 If you're like me and write a ton of songs on the regular, you should consider using several songwriting tools to make your process more exciting, productive, and easy at the same time.
-There are many digital and physical tools that can take your songs to the next level in terms of creativity and talent if you're willing to try some new things.
+Many digital and physical tools can take your songs to the next level in terms of creativity and talent if you're willing to try some new things.

 The tools mentioned below are completely free, so test a few out or give them all a try and see what works well for your process.
 If you have other suggestions, leave them in the comment box below and let me know.

-One major thing you should have when writing songs are accurate pitches to play with.
+When writing songs, one major thing you should have accurate pitches to play with.
 This can be done with a live instrument or a digital app like Garageband.
 I use my piano at home and my Garageband app when I'm out on the go.

 With a live or digital instrument, you will be able to choose the key that fits your song idea best.
 If you plan to sing the song as well, try to find a key that fits within your singing range.
 If you're writing for someone else, keep their range in mind or request it if you don't know it.

-The Garageband app also helps when it comes to figuring out the tempo of the song you're creating.
-You will be able to play around with different tempos to see what fits the tone and the message of the song best.
+The Garageband app also helps figure out the tempo of the song you're creating.
+You will be able to play around with different tempos to see what fits the song's tone and message best.
 The name for the tempo indicator you want to look out for is the BPM (beats per minute).

 With this app, you will also be able to practice speaking or singing your song in the correct tempo with the digital metronome option that comes with it.
 The metronome, or click track, counts each beat in a measure accurately to keep you from slowing down or speeding up while humming, speaking, playing, or singing your song.